olibartfast/object-detection-inference/docs/ARCHITECTURE.md

 The setup scripts in this project (`scripts/setup_dependencies.sh`) are **convenience scripts** that:

-1. **Install inference backend dependencies** that will be used by the InferenceEngines library
+1. **Install inference backend dependencies** that will be used by the neuriplo library
 2. **Provide a unified interface** for users to setup their environment
 3. **Maintain backward compatibility** with existing workflows